renzol2/brain/docs/computer-music-and-digital-audio.md

 **University of Illinois Experimental Studios**:

 - founded by Lejaren Hiller
-- initially focused on computer music composition, later expanding into analog tape-based composition and other areas
+- initially focused on computer [[music-composition|music composition]], later expanding into analog tape-based composition and other areas

 **Columbia-Princeton Electronic Music Center**: